 Some tunes (for a restorative session, listen to Avishai Barnatan or Sigur Rόs, but any rejuvenating instrumental music is perfect).

-YouTube for guidance, especially for beginners (we’ll get to that a little later).
+YouTube for guidance (we’ll get to that a little later).

 A clementine—because just in case, you know?